dellow/Web-Framework/README.md

 <a name="working-with-javascript"></a>
 ## Working with JavaScript
 All JavaScript modules should be added in `app` directory - these files will be compiled by Gulp into a global `build.js` file.

-Running Gulp in development mode with `gulp` will compile the JS without minification for easier debugging.
-Likewise `gulp --config production` will optimize the final build file with UglifyJS.

 <a name="working-with-javascript--requiring-new-files"></a>
 ### Requiring New Files